Rising uncertainty amid tariff threats―what does it mean for Canadian investors?

 Unsurprisingly, investors are concerned that history could repeat itself.
 Their fears are perhaps accentuated by the market environment in which we find ourselves―lofty stock valuations.
 Looking back to 2018, however, it seemed clear to us that there was much more going on behind the scenes that could have influenced market performance―tariffs were only one part of the equation.

-At the time, the fear was that the tariffs would result in a global economic slowdown and that the U.S. economy might be more negatively impacted as a result of the Fed’s tightening bias.
+At the time, the fear was that the tariffs would result in a global economic slowdown and that the U.S. economy might be more negatively affected as a result of the Fed’s tightening bias.
 U.S. equity market valuations declined amid economic and earnings uncertainty.
 The global equity markets also experienced a significant drawdown, derailed by the prospect of a global recession.

-Compare that with today, where the Fed has arguably exhibited an easing bias, having already cut rates by 100 basis points since September 2024.3 What this tells us is that in the event the U.S. economy shows signs of weakening as a result of heightening trade disputes, the Fed has much more room to stimulate the economy through further rate cuts than it did in 2018.
+Compare that with today, where the Fed has arguably exhibited an easing bias, having already cut rates by 100 basis points since September 2024.2 What this tells us is that in the event the U.S. economy shows signs of weakening as a result of heightening trade disputes, the Fed has much more room to stimulate the economy through further rate cuts than it did in 2018.

 While we think a repeat of 2018 is unlikely, we believe it makes sense for investors to be proactive and take steps to insulate their portfolios from the threat of tariffs.

 In this environment, we favour taking a balanced approach to portfolio construction.
 We believe investors’ focus should be on security selection―in both equity and fixed income―rather than on broad index allocation.
 In our view, there’s also an opportunity to identify areas of the equity markets that are less sensitive to potential trade disputes.
-U.S. mid-cap companies, for instance, is a way for investors to gain exposure to procyclical/“America First” policies.
+U.S. mid-cap companies, for instance, are a way for investors to gain exposure to procyclical/“America First” policies.
 From a sector perspective, industrials form the biggest component of this segment of the market.
 This is significant because it’s the group that’s highly likely to benefit from onshoring initiatives and have the ability to provide some protection against further U.S. dollar appreciation (potentially more so than their large-cap peers since a larger portion of their revenue is earned domestically.)

 Navigating uncertainty

 Following the material pullback in the U.S. equity markets in the fourth quarter of 2018, investors were eventually rewarded with a strong recovery the following year.
 To us, this is yet another proof point showing that short-term trade skirmishes may not have a long-term impact on market returns.
-As such, it’s critical that investors do not make impulsive investment decisions on the back of unsettling news headlines.
+As such, it’s critical that investors don’t make impulsive investment decisions on the back of unsettling news headlines.

-1 Government of Canada, January 22, 2025.
-2 Joint Economic Committee, September 4, 2024.
+1 Bloomberg, as of March 4, 2025.
+Government of Canada, January 22, 2025.
 3 U.S. Federal Reserve, January 29, 2025.

 Investing involves risks, including the potential loss of principal.
 Financial markets are volatile and can fluctuate significantly in response to company, industry, political, regulatory, market, or economic developments.
 The information provided does not take into account the suitability, investment objectives, financial situation, or particular needs of any specific person.